-Combines academic and vocational skills in a higher education course.
-Equivalent to two years of a bachelor's degree.
+Combines academic and vocational skills in an HE course, equivalent to two years of a bachelor's degree.

-Foundation vear
+Foundation year

 An additional year of study at the start of a university course that prepares students to go on to an undergraduate degree programme.